The Best Errors & Omissions Insurance Companies for 2026

 Company Reputation

 One of the best types of information to consider before choosing an insurer is information about that company’s reputation, especially based on experiences that other policyholders have had.
 It is often helpful to seek out online reviews or to simply ask others in your industry about their experiences with different insurers before proceeding.
 But two particularly good resources for evaluating reputation are J.D.
 Power and the Better Business Bureau.
 J.D.
-Power produces annual rankings of insurance companies in different categories based on customer satisfaction surveys.
-The Better Business Bureau grades companies based on customer complaints and interactions between the business and their customers.
+Power produces annual rankings of insurance companies through its U.S. Small Commercial Insurance Study, which evaluates carriers based on overall customer satisfaction, trust, and product offerings within the small business sector.
+The Better Business Bureau grades companies based on their responsiveness to formal customer complaints and their history of transparent business practices.

 Financial Strength

 Another important consideration when comparing insurers is their financial strength.
 Businesses want to be assured that if their company faces a claim, their chosen insurer can be trusted to pay out the claim.
-One of the best ways to evaluate this is by researching a company’s credit ratings.
-Ratings agencies like Moody’s, AM Best, and Standard & Poor’s use their own formulas to evaluate the creditworthiness of insurers based on their financial resources and the likelihood that they will pay their debts and outstanding obligations.
+One of the best ways to evaluate this is by researching a company’s financial strength ratings.
+Ratings agencies like Moody’s, AM Best, and S&P Global Ratings use their own formulas to evaluate the claims-paying ability of insurers based on their financial resources and the likelihood that they will meet their ongoing policy and contract obligations.

-It is important to note that some specialized insurance providers may not have credit ratings of their own, so it may require some research to find out which carriers underwrite their policies and find information about their credit rating.
+It is important to note that some specialized insurance providers may not have financial strength ratings of their own, so it may require some research to find out which carriers underwrite their policies and find information about their financial strength.

 Best Errors & Omissions Insurance Companies Overall